PaloAltoNetworks/iron-skillet/README.md

 **WARNING:** only update the `values` worksheet.
 Using caution if editing the worksheets to ensure cell references and formulas are not incorrect.

-## Recommended Reading for Additional Best-Practice Configuration Steps
+## Recommended Reading for Additional Best Practice Configuration Steps

 Prior to utilizing these configuration templates, it is important to familiarize yourself with the best practice recommendations for